Reading time: 7 min.

 Does PRP have any side effects?

 PRP injections are made up of plasma and cells from your own body, so the risk of allergic reaction is much lower than with other injections (such as steroid injections) [12].
-You may have some mild pain or bruising around the injection site, but major side effects are unlikely [12].
+You may have some mild pain or bruising around the injection site, but major side effects of PRP treatment are unlikely [12].

 PRP involves taking blood, so you should have something to eat and drink before the procedure to avoid feeling light-headed.
 In rare cases, people may experience the following side effects [12]: